For the following rational equation, the variable is contained in... | Channels for Pearson+

 1. Equations & Inequalities Linear Equations

-Solve the equation and indicate the values that make the denominator zero.
+Solve the equation and indicate the value that makes the denominator zero.

-Solve the equation and indicate the values that make the denominator zero.
+Solve the equation and indicate the value that makes the denominator zero.

 ANSWERS OPTIONS